Backyard tilapia farming

 Aquaponics or traditional gardening

 The purpose of this site, Backyard Tilapia, is to educate people who are interested in home tilapia farming.
-It's about the raising and harvesting tilapia, not how to grow vegetables.
-That said, one of the responsibilities of any home tilapia farmer is the disposal of tilapia wastes, and nitrate heavy water.
-Both aquaponics and traditional gardening offer excellent solutions to these problems, and each of these methods have their own merits.
+It's about the raising and harvesting tilapia not how to grow vegetables.
+That said, one of the responsibilities of any home tilapia farmer is the disposal of tilapia wastes and nitrate heavy water.
+Both aquaponics and traditional earth gardening offer solutions to these problems and each of these methods have their own merits.

-Aquaponics works by recirculating the nitrate heavy water, after the solid wastes have been separated out, through hydroponic grow beds filled with a growing media, or floating rafts.
-The plants in the grow beds use the nitrates as fertilizer, slowing the build up of toxins, and delaying the frequency of water changes.
+Aquaponics works by recirculating the nitrate heavy water, after the solid wastes have been separated out, through hydroponic grow beds filled with a growing media or floating rafts.
+The plants in the grow beds use the nitrates as fertilizer, slowing the build up of toxins and delaying the frequency of water changes.
 The main downside of aquaponics for many people, is the initial cost to set up a system large enough to support the number of tilapia that they want to raise.
 Arguably one of the biggest benefits of aquaponics, from the tilapia farming perspective, is that there is less waste water to dispose of.
 The bottom line is...
-If the space is tight, and water conservation is a concern, aquaponics is a great way to turn dirty tilapia pond water into delicious fruits and vegetables.
+If the space is tight, and water conservation is a concern, aquaponics offers a great way to turn the ammonia produced by tilapia into nitrogen for delicious fruits and vegetables.

 Traditional earth gardens benefit from tilapia waste water when it is used it to directly irrigate crops.
 Fresh water can be continually added to the tilapia grow out ponds at a rate of about 3 percent of the total volume per day.
 The overflow passes into a holding tank, where it is stored for watering the garden.
 A small well pump inside the holding tank, connected to a pressure tank, will supply everything from a garden hose to an advanced irrigation system.
 Of course with smaller ponds you can just do traditional aquarium style water changes by using a siphon hose to remove 20 percent of your pond water each week for your garden, and then replacing it with fresh water.
 The main downside of direct irrigation has to do with the volume of water that must be disposed of.
 Your garden will have to be big enough to handle 100 gallons of water for every 500 gallons of pond volume each week.
 The biggest benefit of direct irrigation is the very low set up cost.
 The bottom line is...
 If you have the space for a large garden, and water is plentiful in your area, direct irrigation is probably the best waste water disposal method for you.